mohan-chinnappan-n/lx-console/README.md

 #### APIs

-1. force:workspaceAPIAccess,  this component gives access to Workspace API
+1. **force:workspaceAPIAccess** :  this component gives access to Workspace API
-2. force:utilityBarAPIAccess, this component gives access to utility bar API
+2. **force:utilityBarAPIAccess** : this component gives access to utility bar API

 ##### How to get access these APIs: